A HALF-DAY TOUR OF MUSCAT

 Walking around with my guide, I had so many questions.
 Finally he said: “They have an Islamic Cultural Center here where they can answer many of your many questions, shall we stop in?”
 And that’s how we got to one of my favorite experiences of my two weeks in Oman.

-One of my favorite experiences of my two weeks in Oman.
+Talking to the cleric at the mosque was one of my favorite experiences of my two weeks in Oman.

 There we sat in the cool shade, sharing sweet dates and Arabic coffee, with one of the most well-read, friendliest and funniest oracles I’ve ever talked to.
 I’ve shaken the hand of two popes, which was cool, but no person ever explained the differences — and shared beliefs — of all the world’s different religions.
 He was like they called down to Central Casting… “Send up a Wise Man looking man” — serene in his Omani cap, long white beard, big welcoming eyes and a wall-to-wall smile.
 His story telling was as riveting as listening to Scatman Crothers. ⠀⠀⠀